- Home

 Open Year-Round

 In the winter, Utah’s legendary snow beckons ski and snowboarders to Woodward Park City's slopes and outdoor terrain parks.
-In summer, you can rip down the same epic trails on a mountain bike or drop into the outdoor park on a scooter, skateboard, bike or skates.
+In summer, rip down the same epic trails on a mountain bike or drop into the outdoor park on a scooter, skateboard, bike or skates.

 Night Skiing

-Visitors can keep the hot laps going into the evening!
+Visitors keep the hot laps going into the evening!
 Woodward keeps their chairlift spinning until 7:00 pm, offering well-lit terrain parks and runs after dark.

 Visiting from lower elevations?
 Read these high-altitude tips for your Utah ski vacation to make the most of your days on the mountain.